Skip to main content

 • Make Bash scripts executable.

-• Register scripts in workflows/registry/workflows.yaml.
+• Register scripts in workflows/registry/cbicall-workflow-registry.yaml.

 • Update Python validation if the pipeline name or compatibility matrix changes.